CrazyVikingProductions/cookiecutter-python/README.md

-# cookiecutter-basicpythonproject
+# cookiecutter-pythonproject
-A cookiecutter template for basic Python projects.
+A cookiecutter template for Python projects.